SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Background

 \section{Background}

 A global model is learned in decentralized learning by aggregating models trained on locally stored data at $n$ agents connected in a sparse graph topology.
 This topology is modeled as a graph $G=([n], \mathbf{W})$, where $\mathbf{W}$ is the mixing matrix indicating the graph's connectivity.
 Each entry $w_{ij}$ in $\mathbf{W}$ encodes the effect of agent $j$ on agent $i$, and $w_{ij}=0$ implies that agents $i$ and $j$ are not connected directly. $\mathcal{N}(i)$ represents neighbors of $i$ including itself.
 We aim to minimize the global loss function $f(\mathbf{x})$ shown in equation \ref{eq:1}.
 Here, $F_i(\mathbf{x}; d_i)$ is the local loss function at agent $i$, and $f_i(\mathbf{x})$ is the expected value of $F_i(\mathbf{x}; d_i)$ over the dataset $D_i$.
 DPSGD\cite{dpsgd} tackles this by combining Stochastic Gradient Descent (SGD) with gossip averaging algorithms \cite{gossip}.
 Each agent maintains model parameters $\mathbf{x}_i^t$, computes local gradient $\mathbf{g}_i^t$ through SGD, and incorporates neighborhood information as shown in the following update rule:

 DPSGD assumes the data distribution across the agents to be IID and results in significant performance degradation in the presence of data heterogeneity.
 To handle this, QGM \cite{qgm} incorporates a globally synchronized momentum buffer within DPSGD.
 This mitigates the impact of non-IID data by maintaining a form of global information through the momentum buffer, resulting in better test accuracy without any extra communication overhead.
 To further improve the performance with extreme heterogeneity, NGM\cite{ngm} and CGA\cite{cga} utilize cross-gradients obtained through an additional communication round.
 In the first communication round, the agents exchange models with each other (similar to DPSGD).
 However, in the second round, the agents communicate cross-gradients computed over the neighbors' models and their local data.
 Each gradient update is a weighted average of the self and received cross-gradients \cite{ngm}.
 Note that these algorithms represent two distinct variants proposed to enhance decentralized learning with non-IID data based on the available communication budget.
-Additional details are presented in Appendix \ref{apex:bg}.
+For additional details, refer to Appendix Section \ref{apex:bg}.